mfairchild365/a11y-resources/personas.md

 Why it matters: Flashes of light can trigger seizures and hurt users.
 Avoid them at all costs.

 1. Ensure that there is not a series of 3 flashes of light per second or more in any content or media.

+## Persona 6: Karl - motion sickness
+Testing difficulty: 2/5.
+Karl has a vestibular disability.
+He gets very dizzy and even nauseous if there is too much motion on the screen.

+Why it matters: too much motion can cause serious problems for some users.

+1. Ensure that all auto-playing animations and videos either automatically stop within 5 seconds or that there is a mechanism to pause them.
+   - Better yet, use something like a CSS `prefers-reduced-motion` to turn off motion automatically for users that set the preference.
+[Read more about prefers-reduced motion on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).

 ## Persona 6: Justin - blind screen reader user
 Testing difficulty: 5/5.

 Justin is legally blind and uses a screen reader to interact with his phone and computer.
 Even though Justin is legally blind, he still has a small amount of vision - but can only make out general shapes.

 Why it matters: Screen reader software will announce more than just the text that is on the page.
 It will also announce what each element is (a button, link, list, table, etc.), and any relationships and structure (heading level, table cell headers, etc.).
-Screen readers will also announce states and properties of elements (expanded/collapsed, active, selected, etc.).
+Screen readers will also announce the states and properties of elements (expanded/collapsed, active, selected, etc.).
 A blind user needs to hear all the information that a sighted user can glean from visual hints/cues and affordances.

 How to test: